ipspace/blog/content/posts/2024/04/evpn-designs-vxlan-leaf-spine-fabric.md

 [^VKA]: Or drank too much vendor Kool-Aid, or need to pad their resume, or (in a few cases) have a network extensive enough that they need more complex technologies to cope with its scale.

 {{<next-in-series page="/posts//2024/05/evpn-designs-ibgp-full-mesh.html"/>}}

+### Revision History

+2025-08-11
+: Arista EOS containers are available as ARM images and can be used on Apple silicon